-To ensure there is high-elevation habitat available that Hawaiian forest birds can migrate to as temperatures warm, Barry said, in addition to the slow natural forest line movement that will likely occur, the state is planting vegetation above the tree line at several locations around the state “to get a head start.”
+To ensure there is high-elevation habitat available that Hawaiian forest birds can migrate to as temperatures warm, Berry said, in addition to the slow natural forest line movement that will likely occur, the state is planting vegetation above the tree line at several locations around the state “to get a head start.”

 Yoon asked what funding the state had for these initiatives.

 DOFAW administrator Dave Smith said the work depends heavily on federal funds.
 “This is not just our issue.
 It’s a federal endangered species issue, as well,” he said.